JimmyJichi/tinyFecVPN/README.md

 # tinyFecVPN

+**Warning**: This modification is untested and might not work.

-A tiny VPN with Build-in FEC Support.
+A tiny VPN with Build-in FEC Support, now with bypassing firewall supprt.

 ![image](/images/tinyFecVPNcn.PNG)